Overcoming the Incentive Collapse Paradox: Incentive-Aware Active Statistical Inference

 \subsection{Budget-Constrained Labeling}

 We now formalize the labeling process and the associated budget constraint.
-The principal has access to a machine learning model \(f(X)\) that predicts a label \(Y \in \mathbb{R}\) from observed covariates \(X \in \mathcal{X}\).
-While the principal could rely solely on the model predictions for estimation, additional human-labeled data can be used to improve statistical accuracy.
+The principal has access to a machine learning model \(f(X)\) that predicts a label \(Y \in \mathbb{R}\) from \(X \in \mathcal{X}\).
 For each instance \(X_i\), the principal first decides whether to request a human label.
 Specifically, the principal specifies a sampling rule \(\pi:\mathcal{X}\to[0,1]\), and instance \(X_i\) is selected for human labeling with probability \(\pi(X_i)\).
 Let \(\xi_i \sim \mathrm{Bern}(\pi(X_i))\) denote the indicator that \(X_i\) is sampled.
 In standard active inference, the sampling rule is typically based on an uncertainty score \(u(X_i)\), so that more informative or uncertain instances are more likely to be labeled.

 Conditional on being sampled, the instance is then assigned to the incentive mechanism.
 As discussed earlier, because human agents may rely on AI assistance, label quality is endogenous.
 To induce effort, we adopt the sentinel-based payment scheme introduced in Section~\ref{sec:method}.
 Specifically, whenever \(\xi_i=1\), the principal independently designates the task as a sentinel task with probability \(\rho \in (0,1)\).
 On sentinel tasks, the AI assistant is deliberately forced to produce an incorrect label; on regular tasks, the AI assistant behaves normally.
 Let \(\zeta_i \mid \xi_i=1 \sim \mathrm{Bern}(1-\rho)\) indicate whether a sampled task is regular, and define \(\zeta_i \equiv 0\) if \(\xi_i=0\).